lilianricaud/pattern_languages/theories_of_change/theories_of_change_patterns.md

 Source: Theories of change in sustainability science Understanding how change happens.
 Oberlack et al, 2019.

 ## THEORIES OF CHANGE

 Theories of change (ToCs) are defined as the **mental representations and theoretical assumptions that explain how and why activities of an initiative** (e. g., projects, programmes, organizations) **generate particular changes**.

+Theory of Change begins by first working out program goals or desired impact and working backwards on outcome pathways, rather than engaging in conventional forward oriented “so-that” reasoning.

+In Theory of Change, by contrast, the group begins not with its intervention but with its long-term goal and outcomes and then works backward (in time) toward the earliest changes that need to occur.
+Only when the pathway has been developed is it time to consider which interventions will best produce the outcomes in the pathway.

 they generally trigger debate among stakeholders and/or evaluators of an initiative regarding the hypothesized and observed effects of actions as well as regarding underlying assumptions about how change happens.